 Peter was born in New Zealand and gained his MA in History at Massey University.
 He has served as Chairman of the Education Committee of IAPS, and as a director of ISEB and a member of the ISC Education Committee, and is also Governor of another prep school.
 Peter lectures at conferences and is the author of, amongst other writings, the New Zealand Boarding Schools' Handbook, a biography of Sir John Ormond, and, most recently, of Florence: Mistress of Max Gate, a novel centred around the relationship between Thomas Hardy and his second wife, Florence.
 Peter also writes regularly for education journals, and publishes his own philosophical musings on education and child development in his "Thoughts for the Study" tomes.
 He is a member of the Powys Society, The Thomas Hardy Society, a Fellow of the Royal Society of Arts and a passionate rugby and cricket enthusiast.
-He and his wife, Sarah, who is also an author and historian, own a bookshop in France.
+He and his wife, Sarah, who is also an author and English graduate, own a bookshop in France.

 Daniel Fernley BSc (Kent), PGCE (Oxon) - Deputy Head